tafinni/Delivery-fee-calculator/README.md

 # Delivery-fee-calculator
-Delivery fee calculator done for internship application at Wolt.
-It calculates the delivery fee based on cart value, delivery distance, number of items, and time of order.
+Calculates delivery fee based on cart value, delivery distance, number of items, and time of order.

 Calculator works by recieving json of this type:
 ```